For Server Developers

 Building a client

-Learn how to build your an MCP client that can connect to your server
+Learn how to build your own MCP client that can connect to your server

 Example servers